stevenbenner/jquery-powertip/doc/README.md

 * **Checks for hover intent**

 	Testing for hover intent makes it so that tooltips don't open the moment your mouse happens to cross an element with a tooltip.
-Users have to hover over the element for a moment before the tooltip will open.
+Users must hover over the element for a moment before the tooltip will open.
 This provides a much smoother user experience.

 * **Tooltip queuing**